henry5dev/wiki2/README3.md

 ### Task Modules

-Defines whether //**Task Root**// will be interpreted as a location in a database or as a location in the file system.
+Defines whether ***Task Root*** will be interpreted as a location in a database or as a location in the file system.

 ### Task User

-A scheduled task is often run under the //**admin**// user, which is often written between parenthesis.
+A scheduled task is often run under the ***admin*** user, which is often written between parenthesis.

 ### Task Host